A

 prefer having samples brought to their home.
 It makes matching colors easier

-as the ambient lighting is optimal in your own home.
+in your own home.
 Many locally owned

 carpet dealers are now offering shop-at-home services and this can a good way to

-tend to sell inferior products, have unreasonably high prices and send out
+tend to sell inferior products, have unreasonably high prices and have high-pressure salespeople.
+I believe

 that in-home